 I hope you and your families are well.
 Here is the latest update…

-This article was written by Rob Wigod, Commissioner of Athletics for CIF Southern Section.
+This article was written by Rob Wigod, CIF-SS Commissioner.